Skip to main content Skip to footer

 Tangible benefits translate easily to dollars — faster processing saves labor hours, automation reduces errors, new features attract customers.
 These measurable outcomes form the foundation of your business case.

 Intangible benefits like improved morale or enhanced reputation need creative valuation.
-For example, you can quantify employee retention savings by considering that companies implementing regular feedback see 14.9% lower turnover rates.
+For example, you can assign a proxy monetary value by linking employee satisfaction improvements to reduced turnover costs.
+For example, if your average replacement cost is $15,000 per employee and you expect a 5% reduction in attrition, that’s a quantifiable benefit.
 You can also use customer lifetime value or competitive benchmarking to assign monetary values to these softer benefits.

 Timeline and discount rate